 The burgers are all made with fresh ground beef from Burger Makers, using beef from Creekstone (yep, that's the very same beef that goes into Shake Shack burgers, as well as half the other burgers in the city), and are all sized anywhere from four ounces up to a full pound.
 The quarter-pound patties tend to get a little overwhelmed by the buns which, incidentally are baked in-house, and are quite good.
 Third pound patties give you a better ratio.
 You can go larger if you'd like, but you'll probably be rightly accused of just showing off.
 Plus, since the burgers are all grilled to order, a full pounder takes significantly longer to cook.
 I almost missed the beginning of Dr. Giggles on my 13th birthday because of this.

 Yes, they are good.
 Very.
 Their beef is flavorful, fatty, and well seasoned.
 Toppings are fresh, and the buns are warm and soft.
 My only complaint would be the butter they are toasted in, which smacks of artificial flavoring.

 Sides are high quality as well, but not really what I'm looking for: instead of fries, they have starchy potato wedges.
-Fine, if that's what your into (especially with cheese sauce), but not a valid substitute for fries.
+Fine, if that's what your into, but not a valid substitute for fries.
 The onion rings are much better.

-There are a number of other sandwiches on the Fuddruckers menu, including their line of "Exotics," which we reviewed here.
+There are a number of other sandwiches on the Fuddruckers menu, including their line of "Exotics."
 There's no reason to order them when the regular burger's this good though.